 - Its first ionization value is 1255.7 kJ.mol -1.

 Uses of Cl2

 - It is majorly used for treating drinking water by the process known as chlorination.
 Local authorities add the required amount of chlorine to disinfect the water from bacterial impurities.

 - It is also used in industries for the manufacturing of dyes, paper, and paints.

 - It is also used in the health care industries fr manufacturing of medicine.

 - It is also added to the swimming pool for disinfecting the pool water.

 The chlorine molecule is a diatomic molecule consisting of two chlorine atoms.
 Both atoms have equal electronegativity.
 It means both share an equal proportion of charge.

 As a result, the molecule formed by two chlorine atoms is nonpolar.

 So guys, if you have any questions regarding the non-polarity of Cl2.
-You can ask them in the comment section.
-We will reach out to you as soon as possible.
+Ask them in the comment section.
+I will surely reach out to you as soon as possible.